 - A RAW photo, has more information and larger file than a JPEG image, shoot RAW if you can.

 - A photo with the wildlife in focus.

 Photos taken using a mobile phone camera or uploaded to Facebook are only small file images, at best they will print to a 8” x 6” size, with a loss of definition.
-Therefore they are not the best photos for creating a wildlife painting.
+Therefore, they are sadly not the best photos for creating a wildlife painting.

 Taking Wildlife Photos

-You stand more chance of taking wildlife photos at a Nature Reserve or Wetlands Centre.
-Also the wildlife in nature tends to be more visible either early morning or later just before dusk.
-These are the times when there are less humans about to bother the wildlife.
+You stand more chance of taking wildlife photos at a nature reserve or wetlands centre.
+Also, the wildlife in nature tends to be more visible either early morning or later just before dusk.
+These are also the times when there are less distractions about to bother the wildlife.
 You’ll need a good DSLR camera with a good zoom, as wildlife aren’t keen to get close.
-Also you need a lot of patience.
-Wildlife photographers get to know areas where certain wildlife are more likely to be.
-Also wildlife photographers may spend days trying to capture photos of wildlife.
+Also, you need a lot of patience!
+Wildlife photographers get to know areas where certain wildlife are more likely to be located.
+Also, wildlife photographers may spend days trying to capture photos of wildlife.

 If you want a wildlife commission from an old print photograph, then you need to scan the photograph(s) and email them to me.
-Ideally I need a scan of 300dpi resolution with either an AdobeRGB or sRGB colour space and then save as a.jpeg or tif.
-If you’re unsure, then I have the ability to scan your photograph, so please get in touch , if you want me to do this.
+Ideally, I need a scan of 300dpi resolution with either an AdobeRGB or sRGB colour space and then save as a .jpeg or tif file type.
+If you’re unsure, then I have the ability to scan your photograph, so please get in touch, if you would like me to do this.

 I hope this information helps with taking and choosing photos for your wildlife commission.
 Please enquire if you have any more questions.